Ao28th28thedev/Ao28th28thedev/README.md

 - Prodigy Reborn 1.0 | Not Recommended!

   Too many bugs for the saves in later than April 2020.
 The saves don't even work in here without the bugs.
+At least the going home error doesn't occur for any 1-30-0 saves.

 - The Current Version | Multiplayer Mode!